-- 15. The recent Government resolutions on land acquisition have been used for preparing this LARP.
-Policy differences between the GOU and ADB have been reconciled where necessary.
-Based on the survey and consultation, the most important safeguard policy in the context of this project are compensation payable for land acquired if the land-for-land option is unavailable, transparent formulas for the estimation of replacement cost for land and other physical assets, prompt payment of compensation for APs affected by loss of employment, and provision for payment of allowances to the small number of poor and vulnerable APs. - 16.
-The LARP has been prepared in line with national laws/regulations and ADB Safeguard Policy Statement (SPS) 2009.
-In case of any gaps between the national law and ADB SPS 2009, for this project purpose the ADB SPS 2009 shall prevail.
+15. The recent government resolutions on land acquisition have been used for preparing the LARP.
+Policy differences between the government and ADB have been reconciled where necessary.
+Based on the survey and consultation, the most important safeguard policy are the compensation payable for land acquired (if the land-for-land option is unavailable), transparent formulas for the estimation of replacement cost for land and other physical assets, prompt payment of compensation for APs affected by loss of employment, and provision for payment of allowances to the small number of poor and vulnerable APs.

+16. The LARP has been prepared in line with national laws/regulations and ADB's Safeguard Policy Statement (SPS) 2009.
+In case of any gaps between the national law and ADB SPS 2009, for this project purpose, the ADB SPS 2009 shall prevail.